jjkavalam/cypress-test-promise/README.md

 This repo describes an apparent issue in Cypress's handling of custom commands that return a promise.

-When a custom command that returns a promise is timed out, the error message shown is misleading.
+When a custom command that returns a promise is timed out, commands in the `afterEach` hook fails unexpectedly.

-When test is run with `cypress open`, there is no mention of the original timeout; instead it shows the error:
+In addition, when such a test is run with `cypress open`, there error message shown is misleading as there is no mention of the original timeout; instead it shows the error:

 > CypressError: Cypress detected that you returned a promise from a command while also invoking one or more cy commands in that promise.

-When test is run with `cypress run`, however, the timeout is properly logged along with the error above:
+(However, when test is run with `cypress run`, the timeout is logged along with the error above)

-> CypressError: Cypress command timeout of `4000ms` exceeded.

 # How to run ?